L3-nny/Phase-3-Project/README.md

 ### Project Overview

-For this project, I used exploratory data analysis to generate insights for a bank(business stakeholder).
+For this project, I conducted exploratory data analysis (EDA) to generate actionable insights for a bank.
+The goal was to analyze customer data to understand key factors influencing the likelihood of converting to the bank's insurance products.
+By examining various features and performing modeling, I aimed to provide the bank with valuable information to enhance their marketing strategies and improve customer engagement.

 ### Business Understanding